 How Rollover Car Wrecks Happen

-A rollover car accident happens as a result of a combination of forces.
+As Manchester attorneys know all too well, a rollover car accident happens as a result of a combination of forces.
 The design of the vehicle, the characteristics of the road, and the driver’s actions can all contribute to causing a rollover.

 Rollover accidents most frequently occur in taller, high-profile vehicles like SUVs and trucks.
 Due to their high center of gravity, taking a sharp turn at a high rate of speed can cause the vehicle to roll or flip.